visit-dav/visit/src/doc/glossary.rst

    Zone
    Cell
-       These terms refer to the the individual computational elements comprising a mesh.
+       These terms refer to the individual computational elements comprising a mesh.

    Zone-centered